SharonLutz/powerGcE/README.md

 logit\[P(Y=1)\] = &beta;<sub>0</sub> + &beta;<sub>SNP</sub> SNP + &beta;<sub>E</sub> E + &beta;<sub>I</sub> E*SNP

+where &beta;<sub>I</sub> is inputted as a vector of values (input: betaI).
 Then, the empirical power is calculated based on the proportion of simulations where the p-value for the interaction term is less than the user specified alpha level.

 See the manpage for more detail regarding the input of the powerGcE function.